wtfleming/reason-examples/dom-canvas-tilemap/README.md

-# dom-canvas-tilemap
+# bs-canvas-tilemap

-Example of drawing a tilemap on a HTML canvas.
+Example of drawing a tilemap on a HTML canvas from Reason.
+Along the lines of https://developer.mozilla.org/en-US/docs/Games/Techniques/Tilemaps

 # Install dependencies
 ```